chrisgrieser/finder-vim-mode/README.md

   respective key manually in the JSON file.
 - If you have set __custom keybindings for Finder__, they can potentially interfere.
 It is therefore recommended to unset them.
-- The plugin has been tested with the __U.S. and German keyboard layout__.
+- The plugin has been tested with the __US and German keyboard layout__.
 It should mostly also work for other layouts.

 ## Build